davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 ### Hwk: Writing SQL Queries

+The database models a multinational company.
 The queries you are asked to perform are realistic.
-The database models a fictitious multinational company that sells.

 #### Student Outcomes